 Since May 2018, the committee has received information about the current transportation funding environment and growing regional transportation needs.
 The committee has approved guiding principles to consider when they start to develop the new plan.
 The public weighed in on the guiding principles and goals in late 2019.
 More than 85% of the 3,100 survey respondents indicated agreement or strong agreement on the following goals: improve the condition of existing roadways, provide efficient crosstown mobility, reduce congestion and reduce crashes at intersections.

 Development of a new regional transportation plan will fulfill the RTA’s legal duty to prepare and adopt a regional plan that is funded by the RTA’s excise (sales) tax.
-Currently, the tax is collected in the RTA’s state-established special taxing district within Pima County.
+Currently, the half-cent tax is collected in the RTA’s state-established special taxing district within Pima County.

 This citizen-driven planning effort will carry forward the vision for the region’s transportation system that was established through the collaborative development of the 2006 voter-approved plan.
 The RTA’s goal is to provide a safe, reliable and efficient regional transportation system that protects and enhances the quality of life for the citizens of the growing region now and in the future.